 3. boil the cobs to make broth for che bap

 4. strain the broth and add the kernels to the broth boiling pan until tender; season with a bit of sugar and salt.
 Most importantly, add tapioca liquid (tapioca starch dissolved in water) and stir steadily to create the ideal slightly thick texture.

-The finished crystal-clear jelly, like the case with black jelly and green jelly, is cut into small cubes, mixed with water, sugar, coconut milk and tapioca pearl balls.
+The finished crystal-clear jelly, like the case with black jelly and green jelly, is cut into small cubes, and mixed with water, sugar, coconut milk, and tapioca pearl balls.

 Suong sa hot luu is a common drink, including crystal-clear jelly with tapioca pearl balls, mock pomegranate seeds, and coconut milk.
 Because of its crystal-clear color, suong sa is not very discernible in this concoction.

 The plant from which black jelly is made is (Chinese) mesona, and this name is unknown to all fans of black jelly in Vietnam.
 Mesona plants have light green leaves, oval-shaped.
 The process of making suong sao is similar to that of suong sa (crystal-clear jelly), except that the soaking step is replaced by the sun-drying of mesona leaves and stems.

 Generally, it is served in a jelly concoction with tapioca pearls, but in Northern Vietnam, black jelly is usually added to Tau Hu (soybean pudding, which is also in the list below).

 Grass jelly, or black jelly, is very popular not only in Vietnam but also in Singapore, China, and some other Asian countries.

 Suong sam (green jelly) is made from a plant that lives in the mountain jungles, called tiliacora triandra, which is an unknown name to many people since they mostly call it suong sam plant.